LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cmdiframewndex-class.md

 ### <a name="return-value"></a>Valeur de retour

-Différent de zéro si la méthode a réussi; Sinon, 0.
+Différent de zéro si la méthode a réussi ; Sinon, 0.

 ### <a name="remarks"></a>Notes